Shivangi-Sirsiwal/ball_sorting_arm_system/README.md

 ### Further Notes

 *This project was created for the Final Project in the WPI course RBE3001 Unified Robotics III as taught by Professor Mahdi Agheli in A Term of the 2023 school year.
 The code has been developed in MATLAB to run with the Open Manipulator X arm.
-This code was created by Shivangi Sirsiwal, Vincent Pu, as well as Matheos Simatriakis as a part of project group 22.*
+This code was created by Shivangi Sirsiwal, Vincent Pu, as well as Matheos Simantriakis as a part of project group 22.*